autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-gpu.md

 ## Multi-modal

 In :ref:`sec_tabularprediction_multimodal` tutorial we presented how to train an ensemble which can utilize tabular, text and images.
-If available GPU don't have enough RAM to handle default model sizes or it is needed to speedup testing, different backends can be used:
+If available GPUs don't have enough VRAM to fit the default model, or it is needed to speedup testing, different backends can be used:

 Regular configuration is retrieved like this: